 On other books and investment ideas

 I am often asked to read other books or comment on other investing ideas.
 But truth be told, I have neither the time nor the intent for it.
 What I’ve arrived at has worked perfectly well for me and I’m certain will work perfectly well even in the future.
-I have no intention to convince you that my strategy which I call Moneyplanting will work well for you since almost all of it is based on based on learning the fundamentals of this field.
+I have no intention to convince you that my strategy which I call Moneyplanting will work well for you, despite knowing fully well that it will, since almost all of it is based on learning the fundamentals of this field.
 My intent is to educate you so you know what you’re doing, so you can create a strategy which works well for you.
-In my mind, though I am rather certain that you will appreciate and arrive at the same strategy which I have, the journey is yours to make.
+Though I am rather certain that you will arrive at the same strategy which I have, the journey is yours to make.

 Investing is also not a one-size-fits-all strategy.
 It needs to be modified based on one’s own goals and needs.
 And there is no better person to understand your needs than yourself.
 The only way out in which case is to start learning the nuances of this field.